sensorimotorai/sensorimotorai.github.io/debates.md

 permalink: /debates/
 ---

 Why do we have brains?
-Simple!
-Brains are for *survival* and *reproduction*.
+Simple: to survive and reproduce.
 And neither is possible without ***some action***.
-Therefore, brains are for generating actions (or behavior).
+Therefore, brains are for generating behavior.

 All animals move, even the ones that don't see.
-This puts action center stage in our quest for intelligence.
-But how can we formalize active learning?
+This puts action center stage in our quest to understand and build intelligence.
+But how do we formalize active learning?

-The mainstream approach here is **reinforcement learning (RL)**, which posits that agents <p>&lsquo;act&rsquo; to maximize &lsquo;rewards&rsquo;</p>.
-Consider this canonical figure from the Sutton & Barto RL textbook:
+The mainstream approach here is **reinforcement learning (RL)**, which posits that agents 'act' to maximize 'rewards'.
+Consider this canonical figure from the Sutton & Barto textbook:

 ![Sutton and Barto RL Diagram](/assets/images/sutton-barto.png)

-The agent produces action *A<sub>t</sub>* at time *t*, causing the environment's state to evolve from *S<sub>t</sub>* to *S<sub>t+1</sub>*.
+At each time step *t*, the agent produces action *A<sub>t</sub>*, causing the environment's state to evolve from *S<sub>t</sub>* to *S<sub>t+1</sub>*.
 The environment, in return, provides the agent with a scalar reward *R<sub>t+1</sub>*.
-This is the standard textbook approach to model active learning.
-But there are fundamental challenges with this view.
-To name a few:
+This summarizes the standard textbook view of active learning.
+But this approach faces fundamental challenges, including:

 1. Rewards are inferred, not given.
-2. What, exactly, is this scalar reward for complex behaviors in natural environments?
+2. The scalar reward is ill-defined and/or insufficient for complex behaviors.
 3. Not all active learning is reinforcement learning.

-Below, we will explore these issues more in depth, motivating the need for an upgrade (or a replacement) of RL as our go-to theoretical framework for active learning.
-That's why we're launching the **RL Debate Series**, where where researchers defend competing views of how to model interactive learning and agency.
+These issues motivate the need to upgrade---or even replace---RL as our go-to framework for active learning.
+That's why we're launching the ***RL Debate Series***, where researchers will defend and debate alternative theories of interactive learning and agency.

-## First round: 3 views + 1 debate
+## The first round: 3 presentations + final debate/synthesis

 Meet our three contestants, each defending a particular view: